 – Will Pritchett, Global Head of Insurtech KPMG International

 Therefore, below we’ll discuss what you need to consider when you decide to start developing an insurtech product.

-What to Pay Attention to When Building an Insurtech Solution
+Insurtech Trends to Pay Attention to When Building a Solution

-If you already have a fintech product and want to implement it with an insurance feature, or you want to update your existing insurance service or launch an insurtech product, there’s one thing you have to remember and realize: insurtech is not about placing classic insurance products online.
-When starting insurtech app development, it’s necessary to bear in mind that:
+If you already have a fintech product and want to implement it with an insurance feature, or you want to update your existing insurance service or launch an insurtech product, there’s one thing you have to remember and realize: insurtech application development is not about placing classic insurance products online.
+When starting insurtech software development, it’s necessary to bear in mind that:

 - insurtech is a field based on a new value system oriented to the modern customer, where their satisfaction is a more important KPI than operational effectiveness;